offchan42/Unity3D-Python-Communication/README.md

 * Have you ever wanted to send Unity input to python and do some scientific work (maybe even machine learning task) and return the output to Unity?
-* Have you ever tried to communicate C# code in Unity3D with Python before but seems like there are no reliable solutions?
+* Have you ever tried to communicate C# code in Unity3D with Python before but could not find a satisfying solution?
 * Have you ever tried implementing communication protocol using file read/write and found out that it's a stupid approach?
 * Have you ever tried communicating using Web HTTP request and found out that it's stupidly slow and high latency?
 * Have you ever tried to communicate by emulating a serial port, and found out that it's not how cool guys do work?